 On July 3, 2017, we acquired 100% of the outstanding equity of Hunt for \$129.3 million in cash and 1.6 million common units in the Operating Partnership with an acquisition date fair value of \$41.6 million.
 Additional contingent consideration of up to \$17 million, with an acquisition date fair value of \$16.4 million, may be paid upon the achievement of certain financial revenue milestones by delivering shares of our common stock.
-See Note 5.
+See Note 6.
 Hunt is a leading provider of data transport to K-12 schools and government agencies with a dense fiber network in Louisiana.
 The acquisition was recorded by allocating the costs of the assets acquired based on their estimated fair values at the acquisition date.
 The excess of the cost of the acquisition over the fair value of the assets acquired is recorded as goodwill within our Fiber Infrastructure segment.
-See Note 13.
+See Note 14.
+The following is a summary of the estimated fair values of the assets acquired and liabilities assumed as of the acquisition date:

-(tl (thousands)
+(tl nousands)

 Property, plant and equipment \$ 59,682

 Cash and cash equivalents 3,181

 Accounts receivable 4,906

 Other assets 413

-Goodwill 93,023
+Goodwill 99,580

 Intangible assets 73,000

-Accounts payable, accrued expenses and other liabilities (2,579)
+Accounts payable, accrued expenses and other liabilities (3,741)

-Deferred revenue (3,800)
+Deferred revenue (6,036)

-Deferred income taxes (40,391)
+Deferred income taxes (43,550)

 Capital lease obligations (164)

 Total purchase consideration \$ 187,271